Discover folk - the CRM for people-powered businesses

 Cons

-- Limited customer support: Primarily offers email support, which may not be sufficient for firms needing immediate assistance.
+- Limited support: Primarily email support, which may be insufficient for teams needing prompt assistance during critical projects.

 Price and plans